MarvelcoOGFN/Playlist-fn-images/README.md

 btw duos s7 and s13 squads are enhanced by ai cause the quaility was bad

+for arena i added s12 since thats all i found but tbh it could be used for all seasons since they look default to me and not specific to the season

 ### Are there ltms images?

 yes but not all of them only important ones which are 50 ltms (if i wanted to add more it will take alot of time)